Titania (Marvel Comics): Teaming with Black Bolt

 In the 2017 series Black Bolt, the Absorbing Man is shown in a cosmic prison, where he befriends the Inhuman king Black Bolt and a telepathic alien girl named Blinky.
 Creel is seemingly killed fighting the prison's jailer, but successfully frees his fellow inmates.
 Black Bolt and Blinky travel to Earth to inform Titania of her husband's heroic sacrifice.
 She mourns his death and arranges his funeral, which is attended by Captain America, Thor, and the Wrecking Crew.
 After the funeral, Black Bolt is attacked by Lash.
 Titania helps fight off the Inhuman villains, but is unable to prevent them from kidnapping Blinky.
-At the time when Jailer has possessed Blinky's mind in order to kill Black Bolt, Lockjaw took Titania to Parkwood Cemetery where Absorbing Man suddenly emerged from his grave.
+At the time when Jailer has possessed Blinky's mind to kill Black Bolt, Lockjaw took Titania to Parkwood Cemetery where Absorbing Man suddenly emerged from his grave.
 Absorbing Man and Titania helped Black Bolt fight a Jailer-possessed Blinky until they managed to drive Jailer out of him.